John Kevlin

 LAND USE AND ENVIRONMENTAL LAW

 Mr. Kevlin’s work is primarily focused on entitlement and permitting of development projects in San Francisco, Oakland, Berkeley and the greater Bay Area.
-He has represented a number of property owners, businesses, developers and non-profits at the Planning Commission, Board of Supervisors, Historic Preservation Commission and Board of Appeals in San Francisco.
-Mr. Kevlin has processed environmental review and entitlements for major residential and commercial developments in downtown and in plan areas such as Eastern Neighborhoods and Market & Octavia.
-He has also successfully defended a number of projects that have been subject to discretionary review, building permit appeals, and the city enforcement process.
+He has represented a number of property owners, businesses, market-rate and affordable housing developers and non-profits at Planning Commissions, City Councils, Boards of Supervisors, and other public agencies.
+Mr. Kevlin processes environmental review and entitlements for major residential (market rate and affordable), commercial, industrial and institutional developments.

 EDUCATION